History of Bartow, Florida: Civil War

-Reconstruction and the Gilded Age
+Reconstruction

 After the war, the county commission decided to rename the town Bartow after the first Confederate officer to die in the war.
 At this time, a wealthy cattleman named Jacob Summerlin donated a large part of the old Blount homestead.
 This land would be used to build the first Polk County courthouse, the first high school in the county, and two churches.
 This proved to be the crucial event in the development of both Bartow and Polk County.
 Although growth was slow at first and Bartow had less than 4 00 permanent residents by 1880, the town would grow exponentially in the last two decades of the 19th Century.
 In 1887 the first brick schoolhouse south of Jacksonville was built.
 This school named Summerlin Institute (now Bartow High School) would eventually become one of the most respected high schools in the south.
 Around the same time, the first library in central Florida would be built.
 By the turn of the century, Bartow would become the third most populous city in central Florida and the fifteenth most populous in the state.